History of Spain (1700–1808): Charles IV, decline and fall (1788–1808)

 King Charles III died on 14 December 1788 and was succeeded by his son, Charles IV.
 Seven months later, French revolutionaries stormed the Bastille, launching the French Revolution.
 In its aftermath with the rise of Napoleon Bonaparte, Spain felt the impact of the changed circumstances of France.

-Charles III's eldest son was both epileptic and mentally disabled and was passed over for the throne in favor of his second eldest, Charles IV.
+Charles III's eldest son Infante Philip, Duke of Calabria was both epileptic and mentally disabled and was passed over for the throne in favor of his second son, Charles.
 Charles IV was seen by many of his time as being as uninterested in politics just as Ferdinand VI had been.
 After growing up in Naples, Charles arrived in Spain, with his chief interest being hunting.
 For all of his rule, his policies were dominated by the will of his wife, Maria Luisa of Parma.
-Charles retained many of the ministers who served his father, but Charles and Maria Luisa fueled the rise of Manuel Godoy, a humble military officer who became the monarchy's favorite, becoming chief minister in 1792.
+Charles retained many of the ministers who served his father, but Charles and Maria Luisa fueled the rise of Manuel Godoy, a humble military officer who became the monarch's favorite, becoming chief minister in 1792.

-The chief minister at the time of Charles IV's accession, José Moñino, count of Floridablanca, was not easily ousted and had many supporters in the court, particularly in Castile.
+The chief minister at the time of Charles IV's accession, José Moñino, 1st Count of Floridablanca, was not easily ousted and had many supporters in the court, particularly in Castile.
 Floridablanca's chief opponent in Spanish politics was Pedro Pablo Aranda, the leader of the Aragonese faction.
 Godoy made an alliance with Aranda, with whom Godoy sympathized, against Floridablanca.
 With the outbreak of the French Revolution and the execution of Louis XVI in 1792, Floridablanca's liberalism faced greater skepticism.
 Aranda and Godoy had Floridablanca imprisoned in 1792 on charges of embezzlement, of which he was later acquitted.

 The spirit of reform that had made the reign of Charles III an era of renewed prosperity for Spain was extinguished in the reign of Charles IV.
 His queen and her lover were uninterested in the improvement of the Spanish bureaucracy and regarded Floridablanca as an exponent of the very sort of liberalism that was tearing France apart.
 The Aragonese faction led by Aranda, allied to many of the causes that had opposed Charles III's reforms, managed to undo much of the changes brought about in Charles III's tenure.

-After the execution of Louis XVI in 1793, 20,000 men were mobilized and marched to the French border.
-The army, however, had been allowed to languish in Charles III's reign, and it was ill-equipped and ill-trained to cope with a French invasion.
-Navarre was quickly seized by the French, although the Spanish managed to hold their ground in Catalonia and even invaded French Languedoc.
+After the Execution of Louis XVI in 1793, 20,000 men were mobilized and marched to the French border, beginning the War of the Pyrenees.
+The army, however, had been allowed to languish in Charles III's reign, and it was ill-equipped and ill-trained to invade France successfully.
+After a failed invasion of Rousillon, Navarre was quickly seized by the French, although the Spanish managed to hold their ground in Catalonia.
 Godoy, unimpressed with Spain's military effectiveness, decided to come to terms with the new French Republic, and in 1795 signed the Treaty of Basel, guaranteeing peace with France with the cession of Santo Domingo to the Republic.